Buck Rinehart: Biography

 Rinehart was born in Parkersburg, West Virginia in 1946.
-Having served in the United States Marine Corps Reserve, retiring as a Lieutenant Colonel, Rinehart attended The Ohio State University in Columbus, earning a B.A. in Political Science.
-He later attended Moritz College of Law at The Ohio State University, graduating cum laude.
+Having served in the United States Marine Corps Reserve, retiring as a Lieutenant Colonel, Rinehart attended Ohio State University in Columbus, earning a B.A. in Political Science.
+He later attended Moritz College of Law at Ohio State, graduating cum laude.

 Rinehart began his career as treasurer of Franklin County, Ohio, from 1976-1984.
 As County Treasurer, he posted a sign at the county building listing the names of real-estate tax scofflaws, the "Dirty Dozen".

 After mounting a failed 1982 campaign for governor, Rinehart ran for mayor in 1983, to replace outgoing Republican mayor, Tom Moody (1972–1984).
 Rinehart narrowly won the election to become the 50th mayor of Columbus.
 He won re-election in 1987.
+Rinehart did not seek a third term after the revelation of his affair with Brenda Dodrill, whom he later married.

 His term of mayor was characterized by an intense effort to distance Columbus, Ohio from its cowtown reputation (New World Center, 1986; convention center/arena complex, 1987; acquiring St. Louis Cardinals NFL football team, 1988).